codacy/codacy-eslint/docs/description/@typescript-eslint_prefer-readonly-parameter-types.md

 ### `treatMethodsAsReadonly`

 This option allows you to treat all mutable methods as though they were readonly.
-This may be desirable in when you are never reassigning methods.
+This may be desirable when you are never reassigning methods.

 Examples of code for this rule with `{treatMethodsAsReadonly: false}`: